-Connecting to a ZCC via SSH and performing connectivity troubleshooting steps
+How to connect to a ZCC via SSH and perform connectivity troubleshooting steps

-Starting version 7.0, the Zerto Virtual Replication installation folder will contain a sub-folder called “Secrets”.
-Please note that only a user account with Administrative access on the ZVM server can access this folder.
+Starting from Zerto version 7.0, the Zerto Virtual Replication installation folder will contain a sub-folder called “Secrets”.
+Please note that only a user account with administrative access on the ZVM server can access this folder.

-The "Secrets" folder will contain a file named "ssh.ppk" which can be loaded into PuTTY to securely connect to the ZCC via SSH as the "root" user.
+The "Secrets" folder will contain a file named "ssh.ppk" which can be loaded into PuTTY to securely connect to the ZCC via SSH as the "root" user (no password required).

 To connect to the ZCC, follow these steps: